puneetkumar054/TwitterGraph/README.md

 # TwitterGraph

+## About the TwitterGraph
+    1. First page will be asking for any twitter handle which is available on twitter.
+    2. This will show your 10 tweets and graph of current week (10 visible data)  with infinite scrolling.

 ## Development server

 Run `node app.js 'or' nodemon app.js` for a dev server.
 Navigate to `http://localhost:3000/`.
 The app will automatically reload if you change any of the source files.

 ## Program Stacks
     1. Node: 12.18.3